Poem-2 Fire and Ice, 10th-Eng

 2. What is ‘ice’ a symbol of in the poem ‘Fire and Ice’?

 Ans.
-‘Ice’ is a symbol of hatred.
+‘Ice’ is a symbol of coldness and hatred.

 3. Why do some people say that the world will end in fire?

 Ans.
 They say so because greed is increasing fast among people.
-That is why some people say that the world will end in fire.

 4. Why do some people say that the world will end in ice?

 Ans.
 They say so because hatred is increasing fast among people.
-That is why some people say that the world will end in ice.

 5. How, according to Robert Frost will the world end twice?

-will end is fire.
+Ans.
+Some say the world will end in fie.
 Some say in ice.
-The poet has tasted both the fire and ice.
+The Poet has tasted both the fire and ice.
 He thinks that the world will end in fire.

 6. What is the main idea of the poem ‘Fire and Ice’?